"From a small seed, a mighty trunk may grow." — Aeschylus

 - A meteorology station, which will offer a course allowing teens to explore the interaction between weather, climate, and ecosystems.

 - A 2,000-square-foot atrium that will welcome visitors and offer activity space for students and groups.
-The atrium will present the work of advanced high-school students working in a new summer program focused on science education.
+The Astellas Atrium will present the work of advanced high-school students working in a new summer program focused on science education.